Akuli/jou/README.md

 ## Setup

+These instructions are for using Jou.
+The instructions for developing Jou are in [CONTRIBUTING.md](CONTRIBUTING.md).

 <details> <summary>Linux</summary>

 1. Install Git, LLVM 11 or 13, clang 11 or 13 (same version as LLVM) and `make`.